 Here’s a general timeline for cannabis drug detection and how long marijuana could stay in your system:

 While most estimates start between three to eight days for marijuana to leave your body, the clinical research conducted has produced variable results.

-Urine tests are the most common form of drug test
+What is the most common form of drug test?

 Although there are multiple ways to test for marijuana, the most common is a urine test.
 Urine testing is not only the cheapest method, but it also has a longer detection period than other testing methods.
 This makes it ideal for employers and other entities.